Valve-Selection Best Practices

 Seals and Ends

 The material that the valve seals are composed of is equally important in the decision process.
-Select elastomeric and plastic seals, liners and diaphragms based on their chemical compatibility to the process fluid.
-Elastomeric elements (natural and synthetic rubbers) have better sealing characteristics, but plastics [for example polytetrafluoroethylene (PTFE), perfluoroalkoxy (PFA) and so on], are typically chosen for better resistance to harsh chemicals.
+Select elastomeric and plastic seals, liners, and diaphragms based on their chemical compatibility with the process fluid.
+Elastomeric elements (natural and synthetic rubbers) have better sealing characteristics, but plastics [for example polytetrafluoroethylene (PTFE), perfluoroalkoxy (PFA), and so on], are typically chosen for better resistance to harsh chemicals.
 Chemical-resistance guides, which are offered by most manufacturers, can be a good resource for proper selection of seal materials.

 • What is the pressure/temperature rating?